kubecost/docs/assets.md

 API parameters include the following:

 * `window` dictates the applicable window for measuring historical asset cost.
-Currently supported options are as follows:
+Currently, supported options are as follows:
     - "15m", "24h", "7d", "48h", etc.
     - "today", "yesterday", "week", "month", "lastweek", "lastmonth"
     - "1586822400,1586908800", etc. (start and end unix timestamps)
     - "2020-04-01T00:00:00Z,2020-04-03T00:00:00Z", etc. (start and end UTC RFC3339 pairs)
 * `aggregate` is used to consolidate cost model data.
 Supported aggregation types are cluster and type.
-Passing an empty value for this parameter, or not passing one at all, returns data by individual asset.
+Passing an empty value for this parameter, or not passing one at all, returns data by an individual asset.
 * `accumulate` when set to false this endpoint returns daily time series data vs cumulative data.
 Default value is false.
 * `disableAdjustments` when set to true, zeros out all adjustments from cloud provider reconciliation, which would otherwise change the totalCost.